mslinn/AwsMirror/README.md

 ### Building AwsMirror ###

  1. This program requires Java 7 or later.
- 1. Either point `JAVA_HOME` to a Java 7 JDK, or point `JAVA7_HOME` to that directory.
+ 1. Point `JAVA_HOME` to a Java 7 JDK.
  1. Type the following into a bash console:
 ````
-git clone git@github.com:mslinn/awsMirror.git
+git clone git@github.com:mslinn/AwsMirror.git
-cd awsMirror
+cd AwsMirror
 sbt compile start-script
 ````

- 1. Add  `awsMirror/target` to the `PATH` or write a script like this bash script to launch the program.
+ 1. Add  `AwsMirror/target` to the `PATH` or write a script like this bash script to launch the program.
-    The remainder of these instructions assume that a similar script exists somewhere on the path called `awsMirror`:
+    The remainder of these instructions assume that a similar script exists somewhere on the path called `aws`:
 ````
 #!/bin/bash
 # Ensure that Java 7 is on the classpath; best if JAVA_HOME is also set